So, you think you’re in love?

 Do you like having dinner with her?

 This seems like a simple question, but this gets to the question of whether the two of you can be compatible over the long haul.
 Think about it . . . you’ll be having dinner with this person pretty much most days for the rest of your life.
 If conversation doesn’t come naturally in this setting, you’re going to be in trouble.
 You might love having sex with her, going out dancing or to sporting events.
 Whatever.
-But if you don’t truly enjoy the 1:1 time with her over a meal, you’re marriage will face serious hurdles.
+But if you don’t truly enjoy the one-on-one time with her over a meal, your marriage will face serious hurdles.

 Do you laugh together?